After Ever Happy

-After Ever Happy (in some countries released as After Ever After or After Forever) is a 2022 American romantic drama film directed by Castille Landon, from a screenplay by Sharon Soboil.
-Based on the 2015 novel of the same name by Anna Todd, it is a sequel to After We Fell, and the fourth overall installment in the After film series.
-The film stars Josephine Langford and Hero Fiennes Tiffin, reprising their roles as Tessa Young and Hardin Scott, respectively.
-The plot continues the premise of the three previous films.
+After Ever Happy (released in some countries as After Ever After and After Forever) is a 2022 American romantic drama film directed by Castille Landon from a screenplay by Sharon Soboil, based on the 2015 novel of the same name by Anna Todd.
+It is the sequel to After We Fell (2021) and the fourth installment in the After film series.
+The film stars Josephine Langford and Hero Fiennes Tiffin reprising their roles as Tessa Young and Hardin Scott, respectively.

+The film was shot back-to-back in Bulgaria in 2020 with its predecessor, After We Fell.

-After Ever Happy had its world premiere in London on August 10, 2022, and was released theatrically on September 7, 2022.
-As with its predecessors, the film received negative reviews from critics.
-A fifth installment titled After Everything is currently in post-production, while a prequel and an additional sequel centered around the children of the series' main characters are also in development.
+After Ever Happy was released in Italy on August 22, 2022, in Europe from August 24, 2022, and was released in the United States on September 7, by Voltage Pictures.
+Like its predecessors, it received negative reviews.